-Williston offers our most passionate and motivated students the opportunity to sharpen the focus of their high school coursework by fulfilling the requirements of an academic “concentration” in one of four areas of study.
+Williston offers our most passionate and motivated students the opportunity to sharpen the focus of their high school coursework by fulfilling the requirements of an academic “concentration” in one of five areas of study.
 Concentrations require that students complete a Williston Scholars project along with a variety of other curricular and co-curricular subject-specific activities as determined by the associated academic department(s).
 Students who successfully meet the departmental criteria will have the concentration listed on their Williston transcripts.

 The English Department and the History and Global Studies Department offer a Humanities Concentration to celebrate and encourage those students who have a demonstrated passion for the humanities.
 This concentration is intended for students who want to exceed the requirements in both departments by investing extra time, effort, and energy to pursue their passion.
 In order to fulfill this concentration, students must complete three additional electives, a Williston Scholars course in either department, and additional extracurricular work, such as publication or participation in relevant clubs.

 The History and Global Studies Department offers a wide array of trimester electives, ranging from Women and Gender Studies to Macroeconomics.
 The English Department offers electives in Journalism and in Writers’ Workshop, an honors class that includes visits from celebrated published authors.
 These electives often serve as the inspiration for Williston Scholars projects; read more about that program here.
 Students can continue their exploration of the humanities in campus activities and clubs, such as Model UN, Janus (the school’s literary and arts magazine), readings and lectures by visiting scholars and artists, and much more.